A lot of attention is being applied to passwords lately, and rightfully so.

 Here is a list we shared back when we confirmed the LinkedIn compromise:

-What most don’t realize is that after each compromise, whether LinkedIn, Last.FM, eHarmony, Gawker, etc.. the word lists floating through the underbelly of the interwebs increases, and the odds of your password being captured increases.
+What most don’t realize is that after each compromise, whether LinkedIn, Last.FM, eHarmony, Gawker, etc… the word lists floating through the underbelly of the internet increases, and the odds of your password being captured increases.

-Our founder, Daniel Cid, put out a good post about what a good password consists of back in 2011.
+Our founder, Daniel Cid, put out a good post back in 2011 about what a good password consists of.